Snepsts/albino/README.md

 This is my first independent C++ project that I'm doing purely based on my own interest and betterment as a programmer.

 ## Building
-I build this project using the gcc compiler (g++) and gkmm package version 3.20.1.
+I build this project using the gcc compiler (g++) and ncurses 6.0 (2016/02/13)

 At this point in development, Linux (Ubuntu in particular) is the only OS I can guarantee this builds on.
-I currently use Lubuntu 16.04.
+I currently use Linux Mint 18.1 on my laptop and Ubuntu 17.10 on my desktop.

 Here's the packages you'll need from the get-go:

-`sudo apt install build-essential gtkmm-3.0 git`
+`sudo apt install build-essential g++ ncurses-dev git`

 That should satisfy the dependencies, if there's any others feel free to let me know so I can add them.